shakefu/dnd/welcome.md

 You may multiclass at will, but you must declare your next class when you are levelling up.
 For example, when you reach level 4, you may declare you are training a level in Fighter, and when you reach level 5, you will gain that first class level.

+You may create backstories together explaining what has brought your group together, or on your own.
+Bonus points for depth and motivation for your character!

 #### Starting Level

 We are creating new characters at **Level 3**, with 1500 XP total.